home

 Fig 2

 The third item to come out of my packet was a strip of 3 x 2d [fig 3] followed by 6 pairs [fig 4], [4 x 2d & 2 x 1d] this now allows us to understand whether the perfin was struck in a single operation, in pairs, or in a horizontal row of 10.
 Measuring the distance between the OS on the strip of 3, left to right they are 6 mm & 3 mm apart.
 5 of the pairs are 3 mm apart and one pair 4 mm apart.
-All are in perfect alignment except for one pair In conclusion with the finding of this strip of 3 the perfin must have been struck in pairs.

 Fig 3